-A. Permit Application Requirements
+A. Permit Application Requirements (not applicable for Phase I MS4 or Agricultural Dischargers under Section VI.)

 1. Determining Whether an Application to Discharge Requires Submission of a Receiving Water Biological Assessment

-CWC section 13260 requires any person discharging or proposing to discharge waste that could affect the quality of the waters of the state, other than into a community sewer system, to file a Report of Waste Discharge (ROWD).
-Submission of a ROWD starts the application process for issuance of a permit issued by the San Diego Water Board except where the ROWD is waived.
+CWC section 13260 requires any person discharging or proposing to discharge waste that could affect the quality of the waters of the State, other than into a community sewer system, to file a Report of Waste Discharge (ROWD).
+Submission of a ROWD starts the application process for issuance of a permit issued by the San Diego Water Board except where the requirement to submit ROWD is waived.

 The San Diego Water Board will require new and existing discharge applicants to submit a technical report that characterizes the biological condition of the receiving water(s) (Receiving Water Biological Assessment) as part of a ROWD, if the applicant meets one of the following requirements: